· Updated May 13, 2021 · By James Cridland · 4.8 minutes to read

 Our website and servers

-Podnews is hosted within the EU.
-We use a mixture of EU and US-based email servers.
+Our websites and database is hosted within the EU.
+We use a mixture of EU and non-EU email servers.
 Received email is mirrored on global infrastructure operated by a variety of organisations.

 Audio files played on our podcast pages are referenced directly from the podcast provider.

-We are phasing out our use of Google Analytics in favour of our own anonymous tracker, which is in use on all sites.
+Our own anonymous tracker is in use on all sites.
 This data is kept for 180 days.